 Scrum is underpinned by three pillars of transparency, inspection, and adaptation.
 Entire work in scrum framework should be visible to all the team members responsible for the outcome (workflow, process, progress, etc.) and the following five principles of Scrum will enable it:

 Commitment: Every team member individually commits to achieve team goals.

 Courage: Everyone in the team how to work on conflicts and challenges together to do the right things.

 Focus: Team members focus entirely on the goals of the team and sprint backlog.

 Openness: Stakeholders and team members are open to any work and challenge the team encounters.

 Respect: Each member of the team technically respects each other to be capable and independent.

-The scrum model suggests the product progress via the series of sprints.
+The scrum model suggests the product progress via a series of sprints.
 In agile methodology, sprints are a time-boxed period (2-4 weeks) during which a particular work is completed and made ready for review.

 Scrum methodology recommends sprint planning at the start of the Sprint.
 The product owner and the entire team decide what work to be performed in the Sprint and create a sprint backlog (tasks to be executed during the Sprint).